A review of Wind Energy and Aerodynamics

 Table of Contents

-The wind is one of the free sources of energy, and wind energy harnesses rivers, mountains, and plants all move due to wind.
-This article discusses wind energy, its categories, Aerodynamics, importance of wind energy, and its market value.
+Wind is one of the free energy sources, and wind energy harnesses rivers, mountains, and plants, all of which move due to wind.
+This article discusses wind energy, its categories, Aerodynamics, the importance of wind energy, and its market value.

 What is Wind Energy?

-Wind energy is a kind of renewable energy; the method of using wind to generate electricity is known as wind energy.
-Variations in the atmosphere are caused by uneven heating from the sun to the atmosphere.
-As a renewable energy source, wind energy can greatly help us to solve our growing energy demand!
+Wind energy is a renewable energy source that uses wind to generate electricity.
+Variations in the atmosphere are caused by uneven solar heating.
+As a renewable energy source, wind energy can greatly help us solve our growing energy demand!

 “The two most abundant forms of power on earth are solar and wind, and they’re getting cheaper and cheaper.” — Ed Begley, Jr.